What to expect on a day trip to Ngare Ndare

 Your day out at Ngare Ndare

 You’ll be woken early with a fresh, steaming cup of Kenyan coffee or tea delivered to your Safari Cottage and a delicious breakfast of hot food, baked goods and fresh fruit with Sonja’s famous homemade granola to get you going for the day.
 After a hearty breakfast you’ll head out on your adventure, looking out for wildlife on the way out of the conservancy.
-Your journey continues through nearby Nanyuki town and the surrounding farmland and villages, giving you an insightful glimpse into life in rural Kenya, before you arrive at Ngare Ndare’s canopy walkway in the late-morning.
+Your journey continues through nearby Nanyuki town and the surrounding farmland and villages, giving you an insightful glimpse into life in rural Kenya, before you arrive at Ngare Ndare in the mid-morning.

 Ngare Ndare Canopy Walkway

-This is a 450m long bridge elegantly suspended through the trees and where you can wander at leisure looking out for big wildlife, colobus monkeys and birds including rare species such as Hartlaubs turaco and Narina trogon which can both be found here.
-The walkway ends at a platform overlooking a swamp below where you may be able to spot resident warthogs, waterbucks, bushbuck and elephants as they come down to drink.
+You’ll wander 30-45minutes back down the hillside to find the start of the canopy walkway.
+This is a 450m long bridge elegantly suspended through the trees and where you can wander at leisure looking out for big wildlife like buffalo, giraffe and elephant, birds or just enjoying the views across the forest.
+The walkway ends at a platform overlooking a swamp below where you may be able to spot resident bushbuck or other wildlife.
+Descend from the canopy to a picnic lunch with your guide, soaking in this magical, wild forest for a few final moments before your journey home.

 Game driving home